crywolfe/usus/ssl_rails_documentation.md

 Delete the line containing `run Rails.application`.

 Insert the following code at the top of the config.ru file above all default `require` code.
-This new code implements the enabling of SSL and also provides the SSL certificate name.
-This tells WEBrick to boot up with SSL support.

 ```
 require 'openssl' # Implements the Secure Sockets Layer protocols.